 The liberal arts tradition is important at Castleton, and it is at the center of a Castleton education, no matter what field you choose to study.

 At Castleton, we believe that various academic experiences and your experiences as a student should inform one another.
 These connections will help you live a rewarding life during and after your time here.

-For an overview of the program requirements as they relate to the University’s degree requirements, please read the university catalog.
-Current students can review these requirements and their progress by surveying their individual Program Evaluation on the Castleton Portal page.
+Current students can review these requirements and their progress by surveying their Program Evaluation on the Castleton Portal page.
+Additional details on the requirements of the Connections General Education Program are available in the undergraduate catalog.